Looking for Vortex Venom vs Viper Comparison? We Review Both Optics in details for you to choosing best red dot your Gun, Pistol or Rifle.

 Windage And Elevation Adjustment:

-Both scopes vortex and Viper have windage dials with 1 MOA of adjustment per click.
+Both sights vortex and Viper have windage dials with 1 MOA of adjustment per click.
 These both optics have adjustable interior elevation as well, which limits to 120 MOA.
 There is one difference, and that is how the adjustments are made.
 Windage and elevation adjustment can be made swiftly for the Venom.

 It can be very troublesome for the Viper, although.
-Because of the unit’s design, you will have to loosen two locking screws at the rear of the scope and remove the rear sight to make adjustments.
+Because of the unit’s design, you will have to loosen two locking screws at the rear of the sight and remove the rear sight to make adjustments.

 Vortex Venom Review